 If the Headteacher in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, they should consult with their LADO.
+We will call the LADO to talk our concern through for support and assurance purposes in all cases.

-If the concern has been raised via a third party, the Headteacher should collect as much evidence as possible by speaking:
+If the concern has been raised via a third party, the headteacher should collect as much evidence as possible by speaking: